 Stock prices rose more than 20 percent in 2009, and have been on a mostly upward course since.
 From its March 2009 low, the S&P 500 has gained more than 320 percent, and the Dow has risen about 290 percent—setting new records often.
 On August 21, the S&P 500 hit an all-time, intraday high, besting its previous high in late January 2018.
 The Nasdaq, a tech-focused index, is about .5 percent from a record of its own.

 So, uh, when's this party gonna end?

-How should I prep my portfolio?
+What should I do with my portfolio?

-Ignore the small swings, and stick with your strategy.
-That doesn’t necessarily mean you should do nothing, though.
+That said, you shouldn’t necessarily do nothing.
 Even if your long-term plans remain unchanged—and you don’t need cash from investments for at least a few years—you still may want to rebalance, as major stock growth can send your portfolio’s asset allocation out of whack.

 Will we have another bear market?

 It’s likely to happen—at some point.
 After all, what goes up usually goes down eventually.
 The good news is that bears typically last a little over a year and stocks have recovered from each one, historically, and gone on to make significant gains since.